LukeCarrier/elevator-linux/README.md

 Warning
 -------

 As with all tools of its type, Elevator is susceptible to abuse if it's not configured correctly.
-Ensure that the user who designate as able to use the application (the 'allowed user') isn't accessible to non-authorised people, or they'll be able to run whatever commands they please with root privileges.
+Ensure that the user who is designated as able to use the application (the 'allowed user') isn't accessible to non-authorised people, or they'll be able to run whatever commands they please with root privileges.
 That's bad ;-)

 Although I attempt to ensure that the code within is as stable as possible, I'm only human and I do make mistakes.
 I cannot, and will not, accept responsiblity for any damage this utility might cause on your machine, though I'm always happy to help.